 - Turn the mixer up to high speed, slowly add the egg and beat until everything is well incorporated.

-- In a separate bowl, mix together the cocoa powder, red food colouring and vanilla extract to make a very thick, dark paste.
+- In a separate bowl, mix the cocoa powder, red food colouring and vanilla extract to make a very thick, dark paste.

 - Add to the butter mixture and mix thoroughly until evenly combined and coloured (scrape any unmixed ingredients from the side of the bowl with a rubber spatula).